wewefel/Sustainability_Webscraper/README.md

 ### Virtual Environment (Optional) and Running the Script

 _Creating a virtual environment is important for maintaining its own dependencies independent of other projects.
 This prevents conflicts between package versions that can lead to bugs and compatibility issues._
+__However, you may skip the virtual environment and do step 4 in your command prompt if you're lazy (me).__

 **1. If Sustainability_Webscraper is on your desktop, use this command to navigate to the directory:**
 * Windows: